award

 Common Causes of Big Rig Accidents

-Some of the most common reasons for big rig collision include:
+Some of the most common reasons for big rig collisions include:

-• Distracted driving: truck drivers like many others use their cell phones and other electronic devices while driving commercial vehicles even though it is banned at a federal level.
+• Distracted driving: Truck drivers, like many others, use their cell phones and other electronic devices while driving commercial vehicles, despite it being banned at the federal level.

-• Fatigued driving: because of this being a regular cause of collisions, there are federal Hours of service (HOS) regulations that dictate truck drivers have a maximum of eleven-hour limit per shift and are required to take a break of at least 30 minutes after eight hours of driving.
+• Fatigued driving: due to its frequent cause of collisions, there are federal Hours of Service (HOS) regulations that limit truck drivers to a maximum 11-hour shift and require a break of at least 30 minutes after 8 hours of driving.

-• Dangerous road conditions: any loss of traction with the road can cause the weight of the truck to shift and the cab and trailer to slide.
+• Dangerous road conditions: any loss of traction can cause the truck’s weight to shift and the cab and trailer to slide.

-• Negligent maintenance of the truck: whether it’s hydraulic failure, brake failure, etc, the slightest malfunction can cause a truck to lose control and sway back and forth.
+• Negligent maintenance of the truck: whether it’s hydraulic failure, brake failure, etc, the slightest malfunction can cause a car to lose control and sway back and forth.

 • Defective truck parts